 Refundings occur in the public finance market when municipalities and other public finance issuers pay down insured obligations prior to their originally scheduled maturities.
 Refundings tend to increase when issuers can refinance their debt obligations at lower rates than they are currently paying.
 The premiums associated with the insured obligations of municipalities and other public finance issuers are generally received upfront when the obligations are issued and insured.
 When issuers pay down insured obligations, the Company is no longer on risk for payment defaults, and therefore accelerates the recognition of the remaining nonrefundable deferred premium revenue.
-The amortization of the Company's outstanding book of business along with the previously high levels of refunding activity, and the higher interest rates environment has led to a lower volume of refunding opportunities over the last several years, except for refundings of Puerto Rico policies under the 2022 Puerto Rico Resolutions.
+The amortization of the Company's outstanding book of business along with the previously high levels of refunding activity and the higher interest rate environment has led to a lower volume of refunding opportunities over the last several years.